Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/01_the_filesystem.md

 $ pwd
 ```

-> This stands for 'print working directory'. i.e. the directory you're currently working in.

 What if we want to move back up and out of the `raw_fastq` directory?
 Can we just type `cd unix_lesson`?
 Try it and see what happens.